-(i) For a Late Date Application and/or modification for higher level those Events in Jumping.
-Dressage and Eventing as defined in the relevant Rulesspecified under paragraph (ii) below and received after the deadline set out in paragraph 4 above, only a NF and/or OC of another higher level eEvent that is at the same or higher level that may be deemed to be affected by the acceptance of such Late Date Application and/or modification may be provided the opportunity to give relevant information to the Secretary General.
+5. (i) For a Late Date Application and/or modification for those Events in Jumping, Dressage and Eventing as specified under paragraph (ii) below and received after the deadline set out in paragraph 4 above, only a NF and/or OC of another Event that is at the same or higher level that may be deemed to be affected by the acceptance of such Late Date Application and/or modification may be provided the opportunity to give relevant information to the Secretary General.
 For the avoidance of any doubt, the switch of Venues within the same FEI Named Series or FEI Series approved by the FEI on the same Dates approved in the FEI Calendar shall be accepted and not considered as Late Date Application.